New York State Law

 sixty days from the date of issuance the mandatory surcharge, sex

-offender registration fee or DNA databank fee remains unpaid.
+fee or supplemental sex offender victim fee remains unpaid.
 The court

 shall not issue a summons under this subdivision to a person who is